 The Montana Department of Transportation is designing safety improvements to Secondary 206 (S 206) between Kalispell and Columbia Falls in Flathead County.
-The project begins about a quarter-mile north of the Montana Highway 35 (MT 35) junction and extends north a little over 9 miles, ending about a quarter-mile south of the US 2 junction near Columbia Falls.
+The project begins at the junction of Montana Highway 35, about seven miles east of Kalispell, and extends north for 9.7 miles ending at the junction of US Highway 2 near Columbia Falls.

 - Widening the shoulders to 4 ft.

 - Flattening the steep slopes on the sides of the road.

 - Adding new mailbox turnouts.

 - Constructing upgraded sidewalks at the “Park & Ride” located at the junction of US Highway 2 and Secondary Highway 206.

 - Resurfacing and chip sealing the roadway.